DHTMLX/salesforce-gantt-demo/README.md

 Here you can find a code example of the Gantt chart for Lightning Web Components on Salesforce Platform.

-The sample is implemented with the help of JavaScript Gantt chart library - [dhtmlxGantt](https://dhtmlx.com/docs/products/dhtmlxGantt/).
+The sample is implemented with the help of JavaScript Gantt chart library - [DHTMLX Gantt](https://dhtmlx.com/docs/products/dhtmlxGantt/).

 [![salesforce-demo](https://dhtmlx.com/docs/products/demoApps/salesforce-gantt-chart/imgs/salesforce-gantt-chart.png)](https://dhtmlx.com/docs/products/demoApps/salesforce-gantt-chart/)